-Recidivism is measured by criminal acts that resulted in rearrest, reconviction or return to prison with or without a new sentence during a three-year period following the prisoner's release.
+Recidivism is measured by criminal acts that resulted in rearrest, reconviction or return to prison with or without a new sentence during a three-year period following the person's release.

 Recidivism research is embedded throughout NIJ-sponsored research in sentencing, corrections and policy intervention evaluations.
 Many NIJ-funded studies of community supervision depend on recidivism measurement to inform probation and parole policy.

 Recidivism is an important feature when considering the core criminal justice topics of incapacitation, specific deterrence and rehabilitation.

 - Incapacitation refers to the effect of a sanction to stop people from committing crime by removing them from the community.

 - Specific deterrence is the terminology used to denote whether a sanction stops people from committing further crime, once the sanction has been imposed or completed.